HaMy-DS/Smoothing-Answers-for-Vietnamese-Machine-Reading-Comprehension-Task/README.md

-# Smoothing Answer for Vietnamese Machine Reading Comprehension Task
+# Vietnamese Machine Reading Comprehension

 **Abstract:** Extraction-based machine reading comprehension tasks typically generate answers as single spans from a passage.
 However, real-world answers often involve multiple spans from different positions.
 Relying on single-span answers can omit crucial information, include irrelevant details, or cause grammatical errors.
 Multi-span answers can address these issues, but datasets for multi-span tasks remain limited.
 In this study, we constructed a comprehensive multi-span reading comprehension dataset, consisting of 1,457 question-answer pairs.
 Using BERT, our best results achieved 43.85% accuracy, 58.59% ROUGE-L, and 82.06% BERTScore-F1.
 We also analyzed error cases to guide future improvements.<br>